visionbites/kirby-usage-reference/readme.md

-Infosection to display all references to a page in a list.
+Infosection to display all references to a page or file in a list.

 # Install
 ## Download Zip file